‘Bates Motel’ Spoilers: New Trailer Shows Norman Is Darker Than Ever, Will Rihanna’s Marion Crane Survive Season 5?

 “It’s just not the same without you here, mother.
 It will never be the same,” Norman whispers to his mother’s dead body.

 As the Bates Motel trailer takes you around the house, we see that Norman isn’t cleaning the house.
-There is medicine bottles, clothes, and the kitchen looks as if it hasn’t been cleaned in years.
+There are medicine bottles, clothes, and the kitchen looks as if it hasn’t been cleaned in years.

 Dylan Comes For A Visit